IBM-EPBL/IBM-Project-22034-1659801656/Assessments/Team Lead/README.md

-This folder contains the assignments of M1 Lead - SANTHANA BHARATHI (4211191061023)
+This folder contains the assignments of M1 Lead - RAJASEKAR V (4211191061021)